 I bask in the excitement of being done with classes for the quarter, when suddenly I remember something I have forgotten to do.
 My spirits immediately deflate.
 I need to talk to Kendal.

 Jumping in my car, I take off for Kendal’s apartment.
-I hate to ambush him like this, but he has not answering my texts or my calls and it has been over a month.
+I hate to ambush him like this, but he has not been answering my texts or my calls and it has been over a month.

 I arrive at his place in ten minutes.
 I park my car on the curb and then walk up to his front door.
 My heart is beating hard in my chest.
 I don’t know what is coming, but I know it won’t be good.